 - Being an Oracle Certified Professional (OCP) is crucial to work as an Oracle DBA – Oracle

 Oracle DBA is associated with the relational database management system.
 The role of a Database Administrator is crucial for managing huge volumes of data in large enterprises.
 Hence, Oracle DBA professionals are in great demand.
-This training course will provide you with all necessary skills required to take up jobs as Database Administrator in top companies.
+This training course will provide you with all the necessary skills required to take up the role of a Database Administrator in top companies.

 An individual with the basic knowledge of IT and database can take up this certification.
 Mainly:

 - Software Developers and IT Professionals